 There was some US officer in 2014? that made a cripplingly naive statement to JGSDF troops like "you are Japan's modern samurai" which is a great example of the kind of cultural vacuum samurai lie outside of Japan.

-japanese pop culture isn't defined by american imports.
+japanese pop culture isn't defined by american imports like people seem to think.
 The only real post-occupation cross-cultural contamination was at the height of beatlemania. talk to any ossan over 50 and they'll tell you about listening to california dreamin' and bridge over troubled water on Koss headphones until they went deaf.
 Today it's staggering how disconnected the two countries are. the top youtube result of "breaking bad" in japanese is a video with 16,000 views.
-I've never met someone who has watched king of the hill or the simpsons.
+I've never met someone who has watched king of the hill or the simpsons, star trek is an unknown.
 There are plenty of big bang theory fans though, god help me.

 The Taisho era is fondly viewed in Japan's collective memory, well past the barbarity of Edo and moved forward by the constant promise of technological progress like the steam engine.
 The aesthetics of colorful kimonos and victorian interiors have lived on, untainted by the civil wars that preceded it and the fascism and colonialism that followed it.
 I personally envy my parents who lived through the Bubble era, a hedonistic economic upheaval where forecasters were fearing a Japan-led global economy.
 10/3/2020

 the majority of Japanese i've met have fillipino-levels of national self-deprecation.
 English ability, international influence, economic growth, there's plenty of daggers to stab yourself with

 believe it or not people with names like "Blossom SmallMountain" and "Evening Wisteriafield" are deeply animistic despite their total estrangement to organized religion.

 Japan is fine.
 It's a country. here's the bits i like.